Department of the Army, DoD.

 (4) DD Form 2220 and any adjoining tabs will be theft resistant when applied to glass, metal, painted, or rubberized surfaces and manufactured so as to obliterate or self destruct when removal is attempted.
 Local policy guided by state or host nation laws will specify the exact placement of DD Form 2220.

-(5) For Navy and Marine Corps military personnel the grade insignia will be affixed on placards, approximately 5 inches by 8 inches in size, and placed on the driver's side dashboard.
+(5) Services may issue military and retired personnel grade insignia that will be affixed on placards, approximately five inches by eight inches in size, and placed on the driver's side dashboard.
 Placards should be removed from view when the vehicle is not located on a military installation.

 Installation commanders or their designated representatives will terminate POV registration or deny initial registration under the following conditions (decal and tabs will be removed from the vehicle when registration is terminated):